 Highlights: Mt.
 Carmel, Nazareth, Sea of Galilee, Capernaum, Mt. of Beatitudes, Jordan River, Jericho, Bethlehem, Jerusalem

-Depart Charlotte for an overnight international flight to Tel Aviv, with a connection in Newark.
+Depart for an overnight international flight to Tel Aviv.

 After clearing customs, we will be met by your representative who will assist you with your luggage and direct you to your bus and meet you guide.
 Start your tour of the Holy land by driving directly north through the Sharon valley to Caesarea Maritima.
 Begin where the baptism of Gentiles began: at Caesarea Maritima (Focus on Acts 10).
 You will see the sunken harbor, the hippodrome, the theatre and the Roman aqueduct.
 Then drive to Muhraka (“burnt offering”) on Mt.
 Carmel and have a short hike to Muhraka Church and go up to its roof to have a magnificent panorama of the Plain of Jezreel (Esdraelon).
 After surveying the Plain of Jezreel, you will proceed to the Sea of Galilee and end the day at the Arbell Cliff, which affords a view over the Lake of Galilee and the main sites of Jesus’ ministry and most of his healing miracles occurred in that region.
 Drive down to the city of Tiberias and check into our hotel overlooking the historic Sea of Galilee for the next three nights.